tldr-pages/tldr/pages/common/octave.md

 `octave {{path/to/script.m}} {{arg1 arg2 ...}}`

-- Start an interactive Octave session with a GUI:
+- Start an interactive session with a GUI:

 `octave --gui`